-Next, we red team the 175B parameter GPT-3-text-davinci-002 to elicit dishonest claims.
-To the best of our knowledge, we are the first to scalably red team an LLM to find prompts that elicit dishonest text.
+Next, we red-team the 175B parameter GPT-3-text-davinci-002 to elicit false claims.
+We opt to red-team for untruthfulness because it is valuable but difficult in practice to red team models for false text.
+We followed the same procedure as before, with a few modifictions to match this context.

-\textbf{Explore:} Unlike before, we do not simply sample from the target LM.
-Only a small fraction of all types of sentences are statements of a fact, and only a fraction of those are objectively true or false irrespective of context.
-We found that when GPT-3-text-davinci-002 is sampled without prompting, it rarely outputs statements that can be labeled as objectively true or false.
-Instead, we used two approaches to restrict the domain of sentences that we explore to one of interest.
-First, we prompted the model to ask it for interesting facts.\footnote{The prompts used were \{``A weird fact:'', ``A random fact:'', ``A general-knowledge fact:'', ``A cool fact:'', ``A crazy fact:'', ``An unusual fact:'', ``A counterintuitive fact:'', ``An amazing fact:''\}} Second, we trained a classifier to distinguish between normal sentences from the target model and between boolean statements from the CREAK dataset \cite{onoe2021creak}.
-We then used this domain classifier to filter a set proportion (we use 0.15) of the sentences sampled from the target model that least resembled boolean statements.
-Finally, we also filtered text based on simple heuristics including text containing pronouns and not ending in a period.
-As before, we sample a total of 80,000 sentences from GPT-3-text-davinci-002, embed them, and use K-means based diversity subsampling to obtain 20,000.
-Unlike with GPT-2-xl, the internal activations of GPT-3-text-da-vinci-002 are not available via API, so we instead use embeddings from the GPT-3-text-ada-002 which is a dedicated text-encoder.
+Because only a small fraction of all types of sentences are statements of a potential fact, we used a combination of prompting and filtering to obtain a more relevant dataset.
+First, we prompted the model to ask it for interesting facts.\footnote{The prompts used were \{``A weird fact:'', ``A random fact:'', ``A general-knowledge fact:'', ``A cool fact:'', ``A crazy fact:'', ``An unusual fact:'', ``A counterintuitive fact:'', ``An amazing fact:''\}} Second, we filtered generations with a classifier that was trained to distinguish between sentences from the target model and between factual claims from the CREAK dataset~\citep{onoe2021creak}.
+We used this classifier to filter the 15\% of generations that least resembled factual claims.
+Finally, we filtered text based on other simple heuristics.\footnote{We omitted text that contained pronouns; did not begin in a capital letter; did not end in a period; had fewer than 4 words, contained numbers; or contained the substrings `\$', '\textbackslash n', or `according'.}.
+Finally, internal activations of the target model were not available via API, so we instead used embeddings from GPT-3-text-ada-002, a dedicated text encoder.